ContaTP/SeqTrialPlot/README.md

 Dependencies: ImageMagic and R package 'Animation'

-The dynamic plot is very useful to see the trend of the trial results
+The dynamic plot is very useful to evaluate the time trend of the trial results